10 Most Common Problems with Jeep Wranglers

 The oldest generation of Jeep Wranglers, produced between 1987 and 1995, is generally considered the most reliable.
 However, there are still a few common issues that owners of these Wranglers may encounter.

-1. Exhaust Manifold Bolt Failure
+1. Jeep Wrangler Exhaust Manifold Bolt Failure

 Exhaust manifold bolt failure is a significant problem in older Jeep Wranglers.
 Over time, the repeated heating and cooling of the exhaust manifold can cause the bolts to become loose or the manifold itself to crack.
 This issue can result in a constant knocking noise and may require the replacement of the entire manifold, costing around $1,000.